icatic1/SI-Grupa2/README.md

 ## Introduction
 An ASP.NET Core app with React which serves as a storage for devices that capture video content via the [Snapshot app](https://github.com/icatic1/SnapShot "Snapshot app").
+The final code is on the branch called "final".
 There are two types of users of this app - User and Admin.

 ------------